arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 something here, but I wouldn't know what.
 Let me know if I am.

-In the meanwhile PayPal is attempting to solve the problem by publishing [articles which advice you to check for spelling errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).
+In the meanwhile PayPal is attempting to solve the problem by publishing [articles which advise you to check for spelling errors](https://www.paypal.com/cs/smarthelp/article/how-to-spot-fake,-spoof,-or-phishing-emails-faq2340).
 Okay, it's good advice, but do we really want this to be the barrier between an attacker and your money?
 Or Russian hacking groups and your emails?